PCC 10.4 Release Manual

 For each encounter on a family’s history, you can see all billing details, including the patient, providers, current responsible party, place of service, and a table of charges.

-As insurance payers respond and payments are posted against a charge, payments and adjustments will appear beneath each charge with the transaction date.
+As insurance payers respond and payments are posted against a charge, payments and adjustments will appear chronologically beneath each charge with the transaction date.

 Understand Unapplied Payments